EthanSK/macos-gen-ai-wallpaper/readme.md

 ./macos-gen-ai-wallpaper.sh "<YOUR_API_KEY>" "<Your prompt here>" <past-generations-dir-to-save(optional)>
 ```

-Get [Shortery](https://apps.apple.com/us/app/shortery/id1594183810?mt=12) and set it to run the shortcut on login
+Get [Shortery](https://apps.apple.com/us/app/shortery/id1594183810?mt=12) (it's free) and set it to run the shortcut on login

 Now, the script will run automatically each time you log in, setting a new AI-generated wallpaper straight away (from the queue) and generating new images for the next run